tiarno/bhp3_class/bhp3_class/areas_for_class/Class.md

 - write your own arp poison tool
 - experiment with graphics and scapy
-- write your own pcap extraction tool
+- write your own pcap extraction tool (recapper)
 - examine code for scapy.arpcachepoison